rsundqvist/id-translation/docs/documentation/translator-config.rst

      - Comments
    * - fmt
      - :class:`~id_translation.offline.Format`
-     - Specify an format for untranslated IDs.
+     - Specify a format for untranslated IDs.
      - Can be a plain string ``fmt='Unknown'``, or ``fmt='{id}'`` to leave as-is.

 * Alternative :attr:`placeholder <id_translation.offline.Format.placeholders>`-values for unknown IDs can be declared